 Feeling like Tarzan

 Epic times at Cenotes Oxman

 From the top of the wall, the drop into the Oxman Cenote is about 3 meters deep.
 You can either jump off the edge of the platform, enter the water via the rope swing, or simply use the staircase.

-The water is about 45 meters deep with great visibility, so if you have some goggles I highly recommend taking them along with you to take a look underneath the surface.
+The cenote itself is about 45 meters deep with great visibility, so if you have some goggles and a GoPro Camera I highly recommend taking them along with you to take a look underneath the surface.
 When the sun is shining, the water is particularly clear and you can even see fish swimming around in the water.

 You will also be able to combine a cenote experience with a hotel experience by laying by the pool, swaying in a hammock, sipping on a cocktail, and eating fresh Mexican cuisine!